3 High-Tech Tools to Help Overcome Senior Vision Problems

 - RoboCane.
 This is not your everyday white cane!
 Built with a computer, 3-D camera, and microphone, RoboCane can detect obstacles and give voice prompts to let the user know what is ahead.
 It can also guide the user by way of a motorized roller tip, once floor plans of a preferred route are entered into its computer, and can even take verbal commands from its user, providing audio feedback through a wireless earpiece.

-Hired Hands Homecare, the top providers of memory care in Santa Rosa, CA and the surrounding area, can help enhance quality of life for those experiencing senior vision impairments, with safe, dependable transportation and accompaniment to outings, assistance with household chores and personal care needs, and more.
+Hired Hands Homecare, the top providers of senior care in Santa Rosa, CA and the surrounding area, can help enhance quality of life for those experiencing senior vision impairments, with safe, dependable transportation and accompaniment to outings, assistance with household chores and personal care needs, and more.
 Contact us any time at (866) 940-4343 for a free in-home consultation to learn more!